bet4a/d3wiki/Transitions.md

 For each element in the current transition, selects the first descendant element that matches the specified *selector* string.
 If no element matches the specified selector for the current element, the element at the current index will be null in the returned selection; operators (with the exception of [data](#data)) automatically skip null elements, thereby preserving the index of the existing selection.
 If the current element has associated data, this data is inherited by the returned subselection, and automatically bound to the newly selected elements.
 If multiple elements match the selector, only the first matching element in document traversal order will be selected.

-This method is approximately equivalent to
+This method is approximately equivalent to:

     selection.select(selector).transition()